homiedopie/beberlei.de/_sources/2012/08/11/oop_business_applications__trying_to_escape_the_mess.txt

   utilities) in mind towards more domain driven code, when the requirements change.
 - Dependency mess leading to hard to test code, generally leading to untested applications.
-Generally frameworks create huge dependencies that make your domain model messy.
+Too often frameworks create huge dependencies that make your domain model messy and complex to mock in tests.
 - Focus on synchroneous request/response handling makes later usage of message queues very complicated and expensive to refactor towards.
 - Tight coupling of model against the framework code.